xiang-123/xiang123/主観的幸福感/SWB先行研究.md

   - World Health Organisation- Five Well-Being Index (WHO-5):a short self-reported measure of current mental wellbeing.
   - WHO-5の詳細情報
        - https://www.corc.uk.net/outcome-experience-measures/the-world-health-organisation-five-well-being-index-who-5/#:~:text=Overview-,The%20World%20Health%20Organisation%2D%20Five%20Well%2DBeing%20Index%20(WHO,measures%20in%20primary%20health%20care.
        - Psychometric properties（心理测量特性）:The WHO-5 has been found to have adequate validity in screening for depression and in measuring outcomes in clinical trials.
-Item response theory analyses in studies of younger persons and elderly persons indicate that the measure has good construct validity as a unidimensional scale measuring well-being in these populations (Winther Topp et al., 2015).已发现 WHO-5 在筛查抑郁症和测量临床试验结果方面具有足够的效度。对年轻人和老年人的研究中的项目反应理论分析表明，该测量作为一维量表具有良好的结构效度衡量这些人群的幸福感
+Item response theory analyses in studies of younger persons and elderly persons indicate that the measure has good construct validity as a unidimensional scale measuring well-being in these populations (Winther Topp et al., 2015).
-       -  (Winther Topp et al., 2015論文）：[The WHO-5 Well-Being Index: a systematic review of the literature](https://pubmed.ncbi.nlm.nih.gov/25831962/)
+       -  (Winther Topp et al., 2015）：[The WHO-5 Well-Being Index: a systematic review of the literature](https://pubmed.ncbi.nlm.nih.gov/25831962/)
             - 結論：「the WHO-5 is a highly useful tool that can be applied in both clinical practice (for instance to screen for depression) as well as in research studies in order to assess well-being over time or to compare well-being between groups.」
         -  The WHO-5 is free of charge and does not require permission to use.
         - [WHO-5 精神的健康状態表(1998年版)英語](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf)